ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/general.md

 Before you start testing, see [Compatability](general#compatability) and [Selenium Requirements](general#selenium-requirements), for setting up ATS.

-All of the reference guide content can be found under the topics listed on the left side of this page.
+All of the reference guide content is found under the topics listed on the left side of this page.